 The E-commerce market was worth $2.6 billion in 2016, and curated subscription boxes currently make up 55% of subscription services.
 There are an estimated 3,500 subscription box services on the market, with Ipsy and Birchbox as frontrunners.

-This business model is far more consistent than other retail business models because it is based on a regular purchase from customers.
+This business model is far more consistent than other retail business models because it is based on regular purchases from customers.
 While some subscription boxes are available on a month-to-month basis, most businesses will debit customers monthly unless the subscription is canceled.

 If this business model appeals to you, you can find our comprehensive guide to starting a subscription box business below.